Skip to content

 "project2:service2:env2:version2"=90000000

-Note: In the DataFlux Func, filter conditions can also be added when writing the check processing function (refer to the sample code configuration).
-Note that the parameters configured in the Guance studio will override the parameters configured when writing the check processing function.
+Note: In the self-hosted DataFlux Func, when writing custom inspection handling functions, you can also add filtering conditions (refer to example code configurations).
+Note that parameters configured in Guance studio will override those set in the custom inspection handling function.

 from guance_monitor__register import self_hosted_monitor